Logo Voyage

 Eisenhüttenstadt is a city of 23,000 people (2021) in Brandenburg.
-It was founded in the 1950s, and its Stalinist architecture is a major draw for travellers.
-Many buildings are protected due to their historic and architectural value.
+The new city was founded in the 1950s, and its Stalinist architecture is a major draw for travellers.
+To the east, the old district of Fürstenberg reflects the region's rich past with its charming traditional architecture and paved roads.
+Both the new and old city have many buildings protected due to their historic and architectural value.

 Understand